Apples and You

 the skin of an apple compared to an apple.

 I truly hope that makes an impression on you.
 Read it again and let it sink in.
-Then take a moment and reflect on what you are thinking.
+Then take a moment and reflect on what you’re thinking.

 Now … for the rest of the story—

 My view?
-We humans are the agents of global change, and all of humanity needs to consider the consequences head-on and collectively define a response RIGHT NOW.
-And all those countless other species—their future is in our hands.
-Look to the birds in flight.
-Look to the diversity of life on the savannas of Africa, in the rain forests of Central and South America, and in the worlds’ oceans.
-They are voiceless in this debate, and powerless to intervene.
+We humans are indeed the agents of global change, and that all of humanity needs to collectively consider the consequences of our actions, of our industrialization, and define a rational response – very very quickly.
+The diversity of life on Earth – on the savannas of Africa, in the rain forests of Central and South America, and beneath the worlds’ oceans – is at risk.
+All these species are voiceless in this debate, and powerless to intervene.

 Teachers and parents:

-Before reading the Jeffism above to your class or children, use a familiar model to identify preconceptions and misconceptions about the atmosphere.
-Get a classroom globe of the Earth and ask them how high above the Earth globe they think the atmosphere extends.
-You’ll be amazed (or maybe not) at the depth of the misconceptions.
-Then read them the Jeffism, and see if they are shocked.
+Before reading the Jeffism above to your class or child, use a familiar model to identify their preconceptions and misconceptions about the atmosphere.
+Get a classroom globe of the Earth and ask how high above the globe the atmosphere extends.
+Then read the Jeffism, and ask who’s shocked and why.
 Ask them to reflect on the difference between their perception of the atmosphere and reality.

 Here’s more to consider: